AERONET-Project/SuperCapPiUPS/README.md

 # SuperCatPiUPS
- Super capacitor to support rasberry pi graceful shutdown when primary power rail lost
+ Super capacitor to support rasberry pi graceful shutdown when primary power rail is lost